x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/database-portability.md

 # Move a mailbox database using database portability

- **Summary**: Database portability is a feature that enables an Exchange Server 2016 or Exchange Server 2019 mailbox database to be moved to or mounted on any other Mailbox server in the same organization running Exchange 2016 or Exchange 2019 respectively, provided the target Mailbox server has databases with the same database schema version.

 Database portability can help reduce overall recovery times for some failure scenarios.
 By using database portability, reliability is improved by removing several error-prone, manual steps from the recovery processes.
 Note that Mailbox databases from previous versions of Exchange can't be moved to a Mailbox server running Exchange 2016 or Exchange 2019.

 > [!NOTE]